Merging sequential e-values via martingales: E-variables

-We will use the terminologies given in our earlier paper \cite{VW21}.
-A hypothesis $H$ is a collection of probability measures on a measurable space where all data are generated.
+A (statistical) hypothesis $H$ is a collection of probability measures on a measurable space (the underlying sample space).
 A \emph{p-variable} $P$ for a hypothesis $H$ is a random variable that satisfies $Q(P\le \alpha)\le \alpha$ for all $\alpha \in (0,1)$ and all $Q\in H$.
-In other words, a p-variable is stochastically larger than $\mathrm {U}[0,1]$, often truncated at $1$.
+In other words, a p-variable is stochastically larger than the uniform distribution $\mathrm{U}[0,1]$.
+P-variables are often truncated at $1$ and assumed to take values in $[0,1]$.
 An \emph{e-variable} $E$ for a hypothesis $H$ is a $[0,\infty]$-valued random variable satisfying $\E^Q[E]\le1$ for all $Q\in H$.
-E-variables are often obtained from stopping an \emph{e-process} $(E_t)_{t \in T}$, which is a nonnegative stochastic process adapted to a pre-specified filtration such that $\mathbb{E}^Q[E_\tau] \leq 1$ for any stopping time $\tau$ in $T\subseteq \{0,1,\dots\}$ and any $Q\in H$.
-We will use \emph{e-values} for the realization of e-variables, and sometimes we mention terms like ``independent e-values", which of course means values realized by independent e-variables.
+We will use \emph{e-values} for the realization of e-variables, and sometimes we use terms such as ``independent e-values'', which of course means realized values of independent e-variables.
+We fix a positive integer $K$ and set $[K]:=\{1,\dots,K\}$.